What Fidelity accounts are covered?

 What about Fidelity accounts managed by independent investment advisors?

-Cash and securities in these Fidelity accounts are covered, but please be aware, as described below, transactions and other activities made by your investment advisor for you are considered authorized by you.
+Cash and securities in these Fidelity accounts are covered, but please be aware, as described below, transactions and other activities made by your investment advisor for you (or any transactions or activities initiated by someone with whom you have given access to your account information and/or account credentials) are considered authorized by you and are not covered by the Customer Protection Guarantee.

 What actions must I take to be eligible?

-You must frequently check your account information and promptly review correspondence, account statements, and confirmations as they are made available to you, but no later than 30 days after that information is posted to your account or delivered to you.
-You must immediately contact and report to Fidelity at 800-544-6666 if you suspect any unauthorized account activity, errors, discrepancies, lose the device you normally use to contact us, or if you have not received your account statements.
-You must also maintain up-to-date contact information with us so that you may continue to receive our important communications and to ensure that we can contact you in case of suspected unauthorized activity.
-You should visit our security pages and learn more about ways to protect yourself.
+To be eligible for coverage under the Customer Protection Guarantee, you must frequently check your account information and promptly review correspondence, account statements, confirmations, and alerts as they are made available to you, but no later than 30 days after that information is posted to your account or delivered to you.
+You must immediately contact and report to Fidelity by calling 800-544-6666 if you suspect any unauthorized account activity, errors, or discrepancies, if you lose the device you normally use to contact us, or if you have not received your account statements.
+You must also maintain up-to-date contact information with us so that you can receive timely account communications and to ensure that we can contact you in case of suspected unauthorized activity.

 What must I do to protect my accounts?

 What if I have a claim?

 We will ask for your cooperation with our investigation and may require you to take follow up actions.
-For example, we may ask you to have a professional computer security company clean your computer hard-drive or may ask you to file a police report, provide an affidavit, take steps to recover funds from a wrongdoer known to you, or sign a release.
-Fidelity will determine the applicability of the Customer Protection Guarantee and any reimbursement amounts based on the facts of your situation.
-We do not cover taxes, legal fees, lost opportunity costs, consequential/non-monetary damages or amounts that have been or are eligible to be reimbursed, for example, by a depository bank or through insurance.
+For example, we may ask you to have a professional computer security company clean your computer hard-drive.
+We may also ask you to file a police report, provide an affidavit, take steps to recover the funds from a wrongdoer known to you or sign a release.
+Fidelity will investigate each claim and determine the applicability of the Customer Protection Guarantee and any reimbursement amounts based upon the facts of your situation.
+We do not cover taxes, legal fees, lost opportunity costs, consequential/non-monetary damages, or other amounts that have been or are eligible to be reimbursed, for example, by a depository bank, outside investment provider or through insurance.

-What are examples of where I won't be covered?
+What are examples of when I won't be covered?